gpt18/gp-image-utils/README.md

 # gp-image-utils

-A utility package for image compression and cropping in TypeScript/JavaScript.
+A utility package for image compression and cropping in JavaScript.

 ## Installation